 During the Last Glacial Maximum (~20,000 years ago), the Antarctic Ice Sheet was much larger and thicker than today.
 In many places, the ice sheet extended to the continental shelf break, and glacial landforms and sediments associated with ice advance and retreat are preserved on the seafloor.
 Within the Ross Sea Embayment, the largest drainage basin for the Antarctic Ice Sheet, variable styles of retreat were influenced by regional topography and seafloor geology (Halberstadt et al., 2016, The Cryosphere; Simkins et al., 2016, GSL Memoirs).
 The integration of sediment facies analyses and geomorphology reveal clear distinctions between subglacial and ice-proximal facies, proximity to paleo-grounding lines based on the presence of ice shelf basal debris in sediment cores, and changing marine influence (Prothro et al., 2017, Marine Geo).
 During retreat of the ice sheet, an abrupt increase in atmospherically produced beryllium-10 and diatom concentrations at the facies transition to open marine conditions supports a major ice shelf collapse event in the late Holocene (Yokoyama et al., 2016, PNAS).

-Ongoing projects focus on (i) assessing ice sheet (in)stability from a large dataset (n=6,275) of landforms deposited at paleo-grounding lines, the downstream most points ice was in contact with underlying substrate and (ii) addressing questions about the retreat of the southwestern Cordilleran Ice Sheet in Washington state (a relatively local field site for me!) from the stratigraphic record (Simkins et al., 2017, GSA field guide; Demet et al., in review) .
+Ongoing projects focus on (i) assessing ice sheet (in)stability from a large dataset (n=6,275) of landforms deposited at paleo-grounding lines, the downstream most points ice was in contact with underlying substrate (Simkins et al., in review, TC Discussions) and (ii) addressing questions about the retreat of the southwestern Cordilleran Ice Sheet in Washington state (a relatively local field site for me!) from the stratigraphic record (Simkins et al., 2017, GSA field guide; Demet et al., in review) .

 At the base of the Antarctic Ice Sheet are hundreds of identified subglacial lakes, some of which periodically drain water downstream of the lakes and even to the grounding line.
 Geological observations are complementary to observations of contemporary subglacial hydrology and offer unique perspectives on the nature and influence of meltwater drainage on broad spatial and temporal scales.
 Although paleo-subglacial channels have been identified on the continental shelf around Antarctica, none have yet been temporally associated with a single deglacial phase and linked to ice sheet grounding lines.